 Bridgehampton Commons is a 287,493-square-foot shopping center whose other tenants include a King Kullen supermarket, Gap, TJ Maxx, Staples and Ulta Beauty.

-Occupying 89,935 square feet, Kmart is the biggest tenant in that shopping center and the largest big-box discount store in the Hamptons.
+Occupying 89,935 square feet, Kmart is the biggest tenant in that shopping center.

-One reason that the Kmart in Bridgehampton was able to hold on for decades when most of the other stores in the chain couldn’t was that there was a lack of competition in the Hamptons, Southampton residents and officials told Newsday for an article published in March 2022.
+One reason that the Kmart in Bridgehampton was able to hold on for decades when most of the other stores in the chain couldn’t was that there was a lack of competition in the Hamptons, Southampton residents and officials said.

-The closest Walmart to the Bridgehampton Kmart is 24.8 miles away in Riverhead, which is outside the Hamptons.
+The closest Walmart to the Bridgehampton Kmart is 24.8 miles away in Riverhead, outside the Hamptons.
 The closest Target is 23.3 miles away, also in Riverhead.

-There aren’t more big-box stores in Southampton because the town discourages their development, Southampton Councilman Tommy John Schiavoni, who is the council’s liaison for Bridgehampton, told Newsday for the 2022 article.
+There aren’t more big-box stores in Southampton because the town discourages their development, "to maintain the look and feel of the communities,” Schiavoni said.

 The first Kmart opened in Garden City, Michigan, in 1962, the same year that Target, Walmart and Kohl’s opened their first stores.